Analyzing the Magnetic Field in the Solar Atmosphere

 It greatly influences the processes of energy transport within the solar atmosphere, and dominates the morphology of the solar chromosphere and corona.
 Kinetic energy from convective motions in the Sun can be efficiently stored in magnetic fields and subsequently released - to heat the solar corona to several million degrees or to blast off coronal mass ejections.

 The determination of the conditions in the lower layers of the solar atmosphere (photosphere - chromosphere), including the three-dimensional structure of the magnetic field therein, is the main task within this PhD project.
 Knowing these accurately is essential for many things, understanding turbulent magnetoconvection, finding out how energy is loaded onto the magnetic field lines that is then transported up to the corona and deposited there, uncovering the secrets of how heavy prominences can stay suspended in the thin corona, or gaining new insights into the solar cycle and solar irradiance variations.

-MPS has access to world leading facilities to measure these conditions: the largest available solar telescopes, such as the GREGOR telescope on Tenerife, the Swedish Solar Telescope on La Palma (Spain), or the balloon-borne Sunrise observatory, deliver maps of the emitted solar radiation, displaying details down to scales of about 70 km.
-Access to data from space borne observatories such as the Japanese Hinode spacecraft extends these rich data sets.
+MPS has access to world leading facilities to measure these conditions: space-based observatories like Solar Orbiter or Hinode, the largest available ground-based solar telescopes and the balloon-borne Sunrise observatory, deliver maps of the emitted solar radiation, displaying details down to scales of about 70 km.
 For the ground-based observatories SLAM group members have recently built or are building our own, often highly novel instruments, which provide us with outstanding and unique data.